Shanssea/pgvector_demo/README.md

-# Exploring pgvector with LangChain
+# Exploring pgvector as a Vector Database
 This demo is using Docker to containerize PostgreSQL with pgvector extension.

 ## Installation